InteraactionGroup/AugCom/_pages/userGuide.md

 {% include figure image_path="assets/images/menu_bar_closed.PNG" alt="menu bar" %}

-When you enter a folder, you can go back to the previous page by using the back arrow located at the bottom left of the window.
+When you enter a folder, you can go back to the previous page by using the back arrow located at the top left of the window.

 To the right of the back button you will find the path you followed to get to your current page.

-The button with a padlock at the bottom right allows you to unlock access to several Augcom features that are hidden by default so as not to distract the user's view.
+The button with a padlock at the top left allows you to unlock access to several AugCom features that are hidden by default so as to not distract the user's view.

 # The Text Bar